-Borst, a Jackson, was the representative for New York's 12th congressional district from 1829 to 1831.
+Borst was the representative for New York’s 12th congressional district and was a Jackson.
+He served from 1829 to 1831.

 From Dec 1829 to Mar 1831, Borst missed 67 of 273 roll call votes, which is 24.5%.
 This is worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.